Introduction

 Role

-THE lightning rod is part of the External LPS.
+The lightning rod is part of the external LPS .

-Its mission is to:
+Its function is to:

 - to capture lightning,